GDG-REC/hacktoberfest2023/README.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to this project, you agree that your contributions will be licensed under the [MIT License](./LICENSE).
 You may not use this project's name, trademarks, or logos without prior written permission from the project maintainers.

 We look forward to your contributions!
 Happy Hacktoberfest!

-You can create a new file in your repository with a `.md` extension and paste the above content into it.
-Don't forget to create and include the `CODE_OF_CONDUCT.md` and `LICENSE` files in your repository as mentioned in the document.